bbux-dev/datacraft/docs/templates/FIELDSPECS.jinja.md

 The join_with config option is used to specify how the selected values should be combined.
 The mean and stddev config options tell how many items should be chosen.
 For example a mean of 2 and stddev of 1, would mostly choose 2 items then sometimes 1 or 3 or more.
-Set the stddev to 0 if only the exact number of items should be chosen (which is the default).
+Set the stddev to 0 if only the exact number of items should be chosen.
 You can also set a min and max.
 Example:

 {{ show_example(examples.select_list_example_one) }}